awslabs/amazon-quicksight-embedding-sdk/README.md

 #### PrintEnabled element (optional)
 The `printEnabled` element can be used to enable or disable print option for dashboard embedding.
 The default value is `false`.
 And, if both undoRedo and reset options are disabled, the navbar and print option wont be shown anyways, even if printEnabled is true.

+#### SheetTabsDisabled element (optional)
+**This is currently only supported for dashboard embedding.**
+The `sheetTabsDisabled` element can be used to enable or disable sheet tab controls in dashboard embedding.
+The default value is `false`.

 ### Step 3: Create the QuickSight session object

 #### Dashboard embedding